Removing Scratches from Stainless Steel Appliances

 Thanks for any help or suggestions!Roxanne H [last name deleted for privacy by Editor]

 Q. My four year old daughter just scratched my new Kenmore side by side refrigerator with a picture frame magnet.
 The scratch does go with the grain but appears to be very deep, appearing to be a white color.
 Of course, the scratch sticks out like sore thumb and would take a large "I'm Sorry" picture drawn by the culprit to hide it.
 I am reading all about the sponges and polishes and wonder if any of these would even work for such a deep scratch.
 Please help!Jenny A [last name deleted for privacy by Editor]

 Home owner - Gibson City, Illinois

-A. Scratch Away Sink Repair Kit [linked by editor to product info at Amazon] removes scratches and damage caused by utensils, pots and pans, non-woven cleaners and steel wool.
+A. Scratch Away Sink Repair Kit [paid link to product info at Amazon] removes scratches and damage caused by utensils, pots and pans, non-woven cleaners and steel wool.
 Damage is removed, not filled in.
 Leaves sinks with an attractive, uniform finish that holds up much longer than anything on today's market.Dan Lombardi

 - Alden, New York